Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 ### Enums

-Use the new typed enumerations:
+Use the new typed enumerations.

 ``` objective-c
 typedef enum : unsigned char {